dreamofwhy/hello-world/README.md

 # hello-world
-This is a toe in the ocean of code
+This is a toe in the ocean of code.

+I have found it to be cold.